szilavi/vue-basics-public/01-syntax/lessons/01-init-vue-app/README.md

 </html>
 ```

-- Linkeljük be a `head`-be a következőt:
+- Linkeljük be a `head`be a következőt:

 ```js
 <script src="https://unpkg.com/vue@3"></script>